patrick-llgc/Learning-Deep-Learning/paper_notes/oft.md

 #### Overall impression
 This paper is brilliant!
 It combines several key innovations in the past year: camera to BEV projection (similar to [pseudo-lidar](pseudo_lidar.md)), and anchor-free object detection (similar to [CenterNet](centernet_ut.md)).

-However the dumb way of reprojection perhaps limited the performance of the model, which is significantly below that of [MLF](mlf.md) and [pseudo-lidar](pseudo_lidar.md).
+However the way of reprojection without depth estimation perhaps limited the performance of the model, which is significantly below that of [MLF](mlf.md) and [pseudo-lidar](pseudo_lidar.md).
+For simple depth estimation and 3D reasoning using 2bbox and CV, refer to [Deep3dBox](deep3dbox.md) and [MonoPSR](monopsr.md).

 #### Key ideas
 - [CenterNet](centernet_ut.md)-like Detection pipeline.